The Miniaturists - and other stories from my ancestors.

 All these stories are from my mum's side of the family.
 Just wait until I reveal the mischievous Scots from my dad's side!
 (Meanwhile you might also enjoy 'A floral background' incl. more retro photo fun).

-Denise and me, pictured by Sara Dalrymple.
+My great aunt and me, pictured by Sara Dalrymple.

-Photographed by Carmel King against my Primrose linen.
+Photographs by Carmel King against my Primrose linen.